CAgent47/Installing-Linux-DebianBased-packages/README.md

 - 🔐 **One-time sudo prompt** — enter your password once, the script keeps your session alive in the background instead of asking every step
 - ⏳ **Live spinner & progress feedback** — animated spinner and progress dots so you always know something's happening, not frozen
-- 🎨 **Fully redesigned terminal UI** — boxed banner, color-coded sections, cleaner status messages
+- 🎨 **Fully redesigned terminal UI** — boxed banner, color-coded sections, cleaner status messages AI-assisted UI/Documentation.
+Core architecture and project logic designed and implemented by the author.
 - 🧹 **Automatic post-install cleanup** — orphaned packages and caches removed automatically per package manager

 ---